lerebel103/hottop-sidecar-firmware/README.md

 to AWS IoT Core, so I took the opportunity to write a portable [esp32-aws-connector](https://github.com/lerebel103/esp32-aws-connector) component that I could re-use for all my devices, so this one gets it too.

-A simple controller reads the main heater duty cycle and applies it to the second heater by reading in various state and desired output ratio.
+A simple controller task reads the main heater duty cycle and applies it to the second heater by reading in various states and applying the desired output heat ratio.
 The board uses a max31855 thermocouple amplifier, you'll find the driver as a component here: [esp32-max31855](https://github.com/lerebel103/esp32-max31850).

-The main control loop is hardware timer based and carefully makes use of the built-in hardware watchdog of the ESP32-S3 chip to ensure we do not get a runaway situations and maintain an expected loop trigger time.
+The main control loop is hardware timer-based and carefully makes use of the built-in hardware watchdog of the ESP32-S3 chip to ensure we do not get into a heat runaway situation and maintain an expected loop trigger time.

 Controlling SSRS on 50Hz or 60Hz mains is a little tricky, you may know that one cannot use PWM to control [zero-crossing type SSRs](https://en.wikipedia.org/wiki/Zero-crossing_control).
-I use a trick here to generate a duty cycle by using a timer to generate specific pulses of a period divisible by that of the mains frequency to obtain the desired duty cycle.
+I use a trick here to generate a duty cycle with a timer to generate specific pulses of a period divisible by that of the mains frequency to obtain the desired duty cycle.
 Perhaps the code might speak better for itself, see under `components/esp-ssr-controller`.

 # End Results